braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 | Rewrite Rule Actions | Errors (deviations from the ground state) |
 | Consistency Checks | Syndrome Measurements (error detection) |

 This mapping demonstrates that the relational graph structure undergoes faithful encoding into a qubit-based configuration space.
-The axioms translate directly into commuting stabilizer operators, ensuring that the classical evolution process achieves fault tolerance against local errors.
+The physical axioms translate directly into commuting stabilizer operators ($Z$-checks); ensuring that the classical evolution process achieves fault tolerance against local errors.
+Just as a quantum computer protects information by measuring parities; the universe protects its causal structure by continuously measuring local topological invariants.
 :::

 ### 3.5.2 Theorem: The Stabilizer Isomorphism {#3.5.2}

 :::info[**Isomorphism between Quantum Braid Dynamics and Stabilizer Quantum Error Correction established by Operator Mapping**]

 There exists a bijection $\Phi: \Omega_{valid} \to \mathcal{C}$ mapping the set of valid causal graphs to the code subspace defined by the Hard Constraint Projectors [(§3.5.1)](#3.5.1).
-Under this isomorphism, the dynamical evolution of the graph corresponds to logical Pauli-X operations on the code, and consistency checks correspond to non-destructive syndrome extraction measurements [(§4.3.2)](dynamics#4.3.2).
+Under this isomorphism, the dynamical evolution of the graph corresponds to logical Pauli-X operations on the code, and consistency checks correspond to non-destructive syndrome extraction measurements [(§4.3.2)](dynamics#4.3.2). [(Pastawski, Yoshida, Harlow, & Preskill, 2015)](/monograph/appendices/a-references#A.51)

 ### 3.5.2.1 Argument Outline: Logic of the Isomorphism {#3.5.2.1}